BrianARuff/auto-copy-on-hold/PRIVACY_POLICY.md

 Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
+I may update our Privacy Policy from time to time.
 Any changes will be reflected on this page with an updated effective date.
-We encourage you to review this Privacy Policy periodically to stay informed about how we protect your information.
+I encourage you to review this Privacy Policy periodically to stay informed about how I protect your information.

-Contact Us
+Contact Me

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at: [brff19@gmail.com]
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact me at: [brff19@gmail.com]